 The term "controlling shareholder" means a shareholder with the ability, together or with others, to direct the activities of the company, other than by virtue of being an office holder.
-Without limitation to the above, a shareholder is presumed to have "control" of the company and thus to be a controlling shareholder of the company if the shareholder holds 50% or more of the "means of control" of the company or has the power to prevent the making of business decisions in the corporation, excluding resolutions regarding issuance of control means or regarding sale or liquidation of the corporation's business. "means of control" is defined as (1) the right to vote at a general meeting of a company or a corresponding body of another corporation; or (2) the right to appoint directors of the corporation or its general manager, the right to participate in the profits of the corporation and the right to the company's asset upon dissolution.
+Without limitation to the above, a shareholder is presumed to have "control" of the company and thus to be a controlling shareholder of the company if the shareholder holds 50% or more of the "means of control" of the company or has the power to prevent the making of business decisions in the corporation, excluding resolutions regarding issuance of control means or regarding sale or liquidation of the corporation; or (2) the right to appoint directors of the corporation or its general manager, the right to participate in the profits of the corporation and the right to the company's asset upon dissolution.
 For the purpose of approving related-party transactions, the term also includes any shareholder that holds 25% or more of the voting rights of the company if the company has no shareholder that owns more than 50% of its voting rights.
 For the purpose of determining the holding percentage stated above, two or more shareholders who have a personal interest in a transaction that is brought for the company's approval are deemed as joint holders.